This article was updated on July 10, 2018.

 The gig economy and mobile payments are fueling changes in the workforce.
 In fact, the U.S. Government Accountability Office estimates that as many as 30 percent of workers now have contingent jobs.
-A report by the Roosevelt Institute and Kauffman Foundation also says the economy will be almost unrecognizable by the year 2040 as more people move from traditional employment to freelancing, entrepreneurship, independent contracting and peer-to-peer platforms.

 Many of these gig economy workers are being hired, managed and paid through mobile apps.
 This technology is giving birth to entire business models that rely exclusively on mobile, especially considering that an ADP Research Institute® study The Evolution of Work: The Changing Nature of the Global Workforce reports that 82 percent of employees believe they "will define their own work schedule" either today or in the near future.